DTIV/ES-Add-Emulators/win98/readme.md

 ( Location for Windows installation disk image and .bat file provided)

-Follow this guide for installing Windows 98 in DOSBOX-X on your PC:
+#### Follow this guide for installing Windows 98 in DOSBOX-X on your PC:

 Installation Method 2:
 [Installing Microsoft Windows 98 in DOSBox-X](https://dosbox-x.com/wiki/Guide%3AInstalling-Windows-98)

 #### DO NOT ADD ANY CODE IN THE [autoexec] SECTION OF YOUR CONFIG FILE.

-Once windows is installed and booting correctly, you should have a hdd.img and win98.conf located in DOSBOX-X folder.
+Once windows is installed and booting correctly, you should have a <b>hdd.img<b> and <b>win98.conf<b> located in DOSBOX-X folder.

 The win98.conf file can be created with the Configuration Tool or by copying and renaming the DosBox-x.conf file.
 Edit as desired.
 I have provided a complete config file to copy.